Hash consing

 In computer science, particularly in functional programming, hash consing is a technique used to share values that are structurally equal.
-The term hash consing originates from implementations of Lisp that attempt to reuse cons cells that have been constructed before, avoiding the penalty of memory allocation.
+When a value is constructed, such as a cons cell, the technique checks if such a value has been constructed before, and if so reuses the previous value, avoiding a new memory allocation.
+A useful property of hash consing is that two structures can be tested for equality in constant time via pointer equality, which in turn can improve efficiency of divide and conquer algorithms when data sets contain overlapping blocks.
+Hash consing has been shown to give dramatic performance improvements—both space and time—for symbolic and dynamic programming algorithms.

 Hash consing is most commonly implemented with hash tables storing weak references that may be garbage-collected when the data stored therein contains no references from outside the table.
-Hash consing has been shown to give dramatic performance improvements—both space and time—for symbolic and dynamic programming algorithms.
-An interesting property of hash consing is that two structures can be tested for equality in constant time, which in turn can improve efficiency of divide and conquer algorithms when data sets contain overlapping blocks.

 Example

-Simple, not very efficient, but suitable for demonstration of the concept implementation of a memoizer by means of hash table and weak references in Scheme:
+The following is a simple (though inefficient) demonstration of a memoizer by means of hash table and weak references in Scheme.
+The bwp-object function returns true if the reference given is a broken weak pointer, i.e., the target has been garbage-collected.